Pallas-Yllästunturi National Park: Vegetation and waterways

 The national park is rich in vegetation.
-Pine, spruce and fell birch do particularly well in the area.
+Scots pine, Norway spruce and fell birch do particularly well in the area.
 Typical plants in the treeless fell areas include various low-growing plants like dwarf birch, pincushion plants, Alpine bearberry and crowberry.
-The lush creekside groves are a good place to find plants like downy currant, ostrich fern, garden angelica and mezereum.
-In terms of dwarf shrubs, blueberry and lingonberry thrive in the heath forests.
-Wood cranesbill and dwarf cornel as well as many other rare species of moss and fungi grow in the moist old-growth forests.
+The lush creekside groves are a good place to find plants like downy currant, ostrich fern, garden angelica and mezereon.
+In terms of dwarf shrubs, bilberry and cowberry thrive in the heath forests.
+Wood crane's-bill and dwarf cornel as well as many other rare species of moss and fungi grow in the moist old-growth forests.

 In addition to fells and coniferous forests, mires are a typical landscape in Pallas-Yllästunturi National Park.
 Many wetland plants, such as Labrador tea, tussock cottongrass, cloudberry and bog bilberry, do well in mires.
 Rare orchids also grow in the calcareous areas.

 The national park has many lakes, ponds and streams.
 The largest lake in the park is Pallasjärvi Lake, located southeast of the Pallastunturi Visitor Centre.

 Large mammals found in the national park include reindeer and elk.
 During the summer, reindeer in particular spend a lot of time on the fells and in mire areas.
-Other mammals typically seen in the area are the hare, fox, weasel, Norway lemming, various species of mole and the squirrel.
-Bear and lynx are two of Finland's large predators that live permanently in the Pallas-Yllästunturi National Park area.
+Other mammals typically seen in the area are the mountain hare, red fox, weasel, Norway lemming, various species of vole and the red squirrel.
+Eurasian brown bear and northern lynx are two of Finland's large predators that live permanently in the Pallas-Yllästunturi National Park area.

 Northern and southern bird species mix in Pallas-Yllästunturi National Park.
 Northern species include the rock ptarmigan, willow grouse and Eurasian dotterel.
 Lush spruce forests are a popular location for southern species like the common blackbird and wood warbler.
 Various tit species, Siberian jays and pine grosbeaks can be seen in the forest.
-Whenever there are a lot of moles, more owls and hawks can also be observed in the area.
+Whenever there are a lot of voles, more owls and hawks can also be observed in the area.
 A typical inhabitant of streams is the white-throated dipper, which dives into running water to catch its food – also in the winter.
 Other bird species seen in the national park include the bluethroat, wood sandpiper, western yellow wagtail, ruff and spotted redshank.